h4rm0n1c/macdevdocandexampleblob/README.md

 The repository exists primarily to host these blobs; the **one and only release** is where all usable data is located.

+Check the technical_breakthroughs folder for tools, utilities and data that can supercharge your Classic Mac OS 7 tinkering. there's already a PNG to icon resource .r file tool there, sample input files and a sample output, as far as I am aware there is no comparable tool that makes this task this easy.

 These assets can be unpacked into a Codex-style container.
 Typical install location: